LuckyYam/Marika/README.md

 ## Zzzz...
-Sorry, in development for now.
+Sorry, not completed for now.
 You can go to the [main](https://github.com/LuckyYam/Marika/tree/main) branch for now.